SciRuby/daru/README.md

     - Verification of data in a vector
     - Basic vector statistics - mean, median, variance, etc.
 * Add indexing on vectors.
-    - Creation of vector by supplying an index-value hash.
-    - Auto generation of real numbered indices for any vector.
-    - Ability to separately specify index for each element of a vector.
     - Runtime alteration of index.
 * Indexing on DataFrame.
+    - Creation of DataFrame from vectors of different indexes by inserting nils into places with missing index.
 * Vector arithmetic - elementwise addition, subtraction, multiplication, division.
 * Transpose a dataframe.
 * Option to express a DataFrame as an NMatrix or MDArray so as to use more efficient storage techniques.